AlecAivazis/survey/README.md

     &myval,
     nil,
 )
+// myval.value should be populated with the prompt result now.
 ```

 If you want to capture the name associated with the prompt you can use this form: